roggirg/cartpole_rl/README.md

 # Description

 After going through the first five RL lectures by David Silver and "Reinforcement Learning:
-An Introduction (Sutton and Barto)", I implemented SARSA and Q-learning algorithms with adjustable lambda.
+An Introduction (Sutton and Barto)", I implemented SARSA and Q-learning algorithms with eligibility traces (adjustable lambda).

 Since the cartpole problem is composed of continuous state-space features, for now, I discretize it using the create_bins method.
 As I go through the next chapters of the book and more David Silver lectures,